paradise-fi/divine/doc/manual/dios.md

 - `stdout`: specify how to treat program output on standard output.
 Following options are supported:
     - `notrace`: the output is ignored.
-    - `unbuffered`: each write is traced (i.e. can be seen on a backtrace).
-Can lead to an unexpected formatting of the trace.
+    - `unbuffered`: each write is printed.
+Can lead to an unexpected formatting of the backtrace.
-    - `buffered`: each line of output is traced (i.e. formatting of backtrace should be reasonable).
+    - `buffered`: each line of output is printed (i.e. formatting of backtrace should be reasonable).
 Default option.
 - `stderr`: specify how to treat program output on standard error output.
 For options, see `stdout`.